 KFServing

 KFServing is an open-source project designed to simplify the deployment and management of machine learning models on Kubernetes.
-It provides a standardized way to serve models, enabling users to easily deploy, scale, and manage their machine learning inference workloads.
-KFServing supports various frameworks, including TensorFlow, PyTorch, and Scikit-learn, allowing for flexibility in model selection.
-With features like automatic scaling, rollout of new model versions, and support for A/B testing, KFServing enhances the operational efficiency of machine learning applications.
-By leveraging Kubernetes’ capabilities, it ensures high availability and reliability for serving models in production environments.
+It provides a standardized way to serve models, enabling developers to easily expose their models as RESTful APIs.
+KFServing supports various frameworks, including TensorFlow, PyTorch, and Scikit-learn, allowing for flexibility in model choice.
+Key features include automatic scaling, rollout of new model versions, and integration with advanced capabilities like A/B testing and canary deployments.
+By leveraging Kubernetes’ orchestration capabilities, KFServing enhances the efficiency and reliability of serving machine learning models in production environments.

 Building a Network File Storage (NFS) inside Kubernetes